xdamah/swagger-xdamah-examples/README.md

 What if I need to access something not specified in the parameters or request body as defined in the swagger specifications?
 * One can use below approach which is certainly neater than passing the request object to a service method in any case.
-One can also use x-damah=false and hand-write the controller if needed.
+Keep in mind while we are referring to this as a service class it could also be any Spring Bean.

 ```java
 @Autowired